pkdone/k8smongodb/index.md

 Guidance for running a [MongoDB](https://www.mongodb.com/) database cluster on the [Kubernetes](https://kubernetes.io/) orchestration framework, leveraging [Docker](https://www.docker.com/) containers.
-Kubernetes' [StatetfulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) is a key capability to facilitate stable dedicated network storage volumes and network hostnames, allowing data to outlive the lifetime of ephemeral containers.
+Kubernetes' [StatetfulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) is a key dependency, to facilitate stable dedicated network storage volumes and network hostnames, allowing data to outlive the lifetime of ephemeral containers.

 ## Introduction To Running MongoDB on Kubernetes